tuankhoin/server-system-learning/README.md

 Ansible has already have its own document guide.
 For basic learning, you can visit [Ansible User Guide](https://docs.ansible.com/ansible/latest/user_guide/index.html).

 Here, I will just note down on problems upon learning Ansible that I have approached and solved using external search outside the document.
-Treat this as a troubleshooting checklist for beginners to save you time.
+Treat this as a troubleshooting checklist for beginners to save your time.

 **Try this:** Write an Ansible playbook that installs Docker Engine to the remote machines.
 Ad-hoc instructions can be found [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
 If you don't know anything during the process, searching them on the internet is relatively easy.
 Trust me!